RSE-Sheffield/Code_cafe/First_steps_with_R/README.md

 This is designed to be a self-directed study session where you work through the material at your own pace.
 If you are at a Code Cafe event, instructors will be on hand to help you.

+We have an interactive discussion notebook at [https://v.etherpad.org/p/code_cafe](https://v.etherpad.org/p/code_cafe) where you can ask questions and make comments.

 ## What is R?

 R is a free, open-source programming language that has very strong support for statistics.
 It was originally developed as an open source implementation of the [S Programming language](https://en.wikipedia.org/wiki/S_(programming_language)).